 Final enrolment date: 30 April.
 Candidates needing a visa to study in Switzerland: 28 February.

-University studies develop, in addition to specific academic skills, a great many transverse skills such as : oral and written communication, critical, analytical and synthetic thinking, competences to carry out esearch, management of bibliographic resources and familiarisation with scientific literature, and so on.
+This Master will help you develop many transversal skills such as : oral and written communication, critical, analytical and synthetic thinking, competences to carry out esearch, management of bibliographic resources and familiarisation with scientific literature, and so on.

-This panoply of skills, combined with specialist knowledge acquired in the course of studies, is excellent preparation for a wide range of professional sectors.
+This panoply of skills, combined with specialist knowledge acquired during this Master, is excellent preparation for a wide range of professional sectors, including:

 Alumni have different positions, such as biologist in an environmental firm.